maxim-design/PCTD/README.md

 # PCTD
- Program copies for testing deplyment, tool
+ Program copies for testing deployment, tool

- this program was created to enable qa testing on multipull eterations of a standalone program. it will ask the user to input source dirctory were the standalone program zipped exec file is located, destination path were to create the multipull eteration folders, and number of copies to create. then it will deploy the standalone program to those newly created directories.
+this program was created to enable QA testing on multiple iterations of a standalone program. it will ask the user to input source directory where the standalone program zipped exec file is located, destination path where to create the multiple iteration folders, and number of copies to create. then it will deploy the standalone program to those newly created directories. written in PowerShell using windows.
+Forms

- writen in powershell using windows.forms